-Because Everyman has been mostly silent. the LC leadership has been able to continue to this day in its blind condition with worse than the millstone and the sea prospect ahead of them.
-Everyman looks to another person or to another leader or to God, hoping someone will do or say something, but God is looking to Everyman.
+Because Everyman has been mostly silent, the LC leadership has been able to continue to this day in its blind condition with worse than the millstone and the sea prospect ahead of them.
+Everyman looks to another Because Everyman has been mostly silent, the LC leadership continues today in its blind condition with worse than the millstone and the sea scenario ahead of them.

+person or to another leader or to God, hoping someone will do or say something, but God is looking to Everyman.
 The LC leaders need to hear from Everyman.
 If you see your brother sinning and don't tell him, you become accountable for your silence.
 It's not too late.
 It's time to tell your brother now.
 You see, your brother got caught up in being great in the kingdom of heaven; and, on